Woodbois

 -

-The company reports no deforestation of natural forests, IFL's and HCV's.
+The company reports no deforestation of natural forests, IFL, and HCV areas.
 Deforestation of these forests has not been accepted since January 2020.

 -